iodapson/iodapson.github.io/README.md

 No

-### 23. What Cargo command do you use to build an executable that is most suitable and optimezed for release?
+### 23. What Cargo command do you use to build an executable that is most suitable and optimized for release?
 ```
 $ cargo build --release
 ```